sniclasj/milestone-one-2.0/README.md

 - __Navigation Bar__

-  - Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page and is identical in each page to allow for easy navigation.
+  - This features on all pages and includes links to the gym's branding, Home page, Pricing page and Join Us page. the full responsive navigation bar includes links to the Logo, Home page, Gallery and Sign Up page. the navigation abr is the same on each page to facilitate easy navigation.
+The navigation bar is responsive across numerous device sizes.
-  - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.
+  - The navigation bar will allow users to navigate the site on all devices without having to use the 'back' button.

+SCREENSHOT OF NAVBAR
 ![Nav Bar](https://github.com/lucyrush/readme-template/blob/master/media/love_running_nav.png)

-- __The landing page image__
+- __The Landing Page__

+  - PUT IN MY OWN ONE.
   - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
   - This section introduces the user to Love Running with an eye catching animation to grab their attention

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)

-- __Club Ethos Section__
+- __The 'SJ Fitness Approach' Section__

+  - PUT IN OWN ONE.
   - The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
   - This user will see the value of signing up for the Love Running meetups.
 This should encourage the user to consider running as their form of exercise.

 ![Club Ethos](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)

-- __Meetup Times section__
+- __The 'How Can We Help You?
+Section__

+  - PUT IN OWN ONE.
+  - This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
+  - This section will be updated as these times change to keep the user up to date.

+  - __The 'Get Started!'
+Section__

+  - PUT IN OWN ONE.
   - This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
   - This section will be updated as these times change to keep the user up to date.